 - In Final Fantasy X, Kimahri attempts to smile once.
 Tidus' response is "Sad."

-- In Fire Emblem 7, Raven attempts to smile during one of his support conversations.
+- In Fire Emblem: The Blazing Blade, Raven attempts to smile during one of his support conversations.
 It hurts his face to do so.

 - Baraka from Mortal Kombat always seems like the cheerful type, but that most likely comes from having More Teeth than the Osmond Family.